Sebastian9988/phiTV/README.md

 If you have any questions or need further assistance, feel free to reach out to me.

 I hope you enjoy using this application!

+## Installation

+Follow these steps:

+1. In the Payment Gateway, Regulatory Unit, and phiTV components, run the `npm install` command to download project dependencies.
+2. Make sure you have `Docker Desktop` installed.
+3. Install MongoDB version 4.18.0 in Docker, running on port 27027.
+4. Use the `node index` command for the Payment Gateway and Regulatory Unit APIs.
+5. Use the `node app` command for phiTV.

 ## Environment Variables